pharmpy/pharmpy/docs/qa.rst

 This section shows the effect of including extended residual error models in the base model.

-The `residual_error` table shows the residuual error models, resulting expected improvement in OFV, required additional model parameters as well as their estimates.
+The ``residual_error`` table contains the residual error models, resulting expected improvement in OFV, required additional model parameters as well as their estimates.

 .. jupyter-execute::